-when his devoted wife had drooped and died under his ever-increasing arrogance, dictation.
-His! when Maud married the first man who offered himself, to escape from her father's pretty rule.
-His! when Robert ran away to escape the narrow plate, and pour about a quart of hot obligations and unjust restrictions laid upon him.
-Hist when the child his dead daughter had left him could no longer endure his brutality, or accept the ply frequently with the mixture from him the scant support he so gradgingly gave.
+died under his ever-increasing arrogance, dictation.
+His! when Maud married the from her father's pretty rule.
+His when Robert ran away to escape the narrow obligations and unjust restrictions laid upon him.
+His! when the child his dead daughter had left him could no longer endure his brutality, or accept from him the scant support he so grudgingly gave.
 His fault-all his!
 In those lonely hours the whole relentless truth dawned upon him, as such truths will dawn, in most bitter brilliance.
-He cooks.

-He looked around the dim, shabby room.
-He looked at the dying fire in the grate.
-He wondered of what use would be to him now his twenty-thousand in bonds, his eight hundred acres of meadow land, the money he had out at interest.
-He rose in a dazed kind of way, a shadowy purpose taking definite-ness in his mind.
-He wished he had been better to Besse; he wished-but what was the use of wishing now?
+He better to Besse; he wished what was the use of wishing now!
 There could be but one satisfactory answer to all his self-condemnation.
-A shot from the revolver in the drawer yonder, that he had always kept in readiness for possible burglars.
+A shot from the revolver in the drawer yonder, that he had always kept in readiness for possible had always kept in readiness for possible burglars.
 He rose.
 He moved toward the table.
 His figure cast a fantastic shadow on the wall.
-The tears were streaming down his cheeks. might be thanksgiving for his death, though there could never have been any
+The tears were streaming down his cheeks.
+There might be thanksgiving for his death, though there could never have been any for his life.

+Hark!
 He had the weapon in his hand.
 He started nervously.
-Was that Bessie's voice?
+Was that Bessic's voice?
 He turned, dropping the revolver with a clatter.
-Yes, there she was, not three feet away, fresh, fair, damp, smil-
+Yes, there she was, not three feet away, fresh, fair, damp, smilthree feet away, fresh, fair, damp, smiling.

 "It is the queerest thing," she said, coming toward him as she spoke.
-"I felt-badly-yesterday, and I went over to Mrs. Farnham's to see if she could get me work.
+"If felt-badly-yesterday, and I went over to Mrs. Farnham's to see if she could get me work.
 I met Mrs. Nelson, and she asked me to go home with her.
 Dicky was ill, and she wanted me to stay over night.
 She sent you a note.
 At least she sent the boy with it, but he lost it, and only told her so this afternoon.
-As soon as I knew that I started home alone-although Dicky was no better.
+As soon as I knew that I started home alone-although Dicky was no better."

 "Yes?" said Godfrey Kirke.
-He was istening with an unusual degree of inblackened her gray eyes?
-"And-a pentleman who was coming here found me, and-and brought me Please thank him, grandpa.
+He was listening with an unusual degree of ino bright?
+What exercements in lackened her gray eyes?
+"And-a centleman who was coming there found me, and-and brought me home.
+Please thank him, grandpa.

-"And to-night, when I was almost here, (Nelsons' is quite two miles away, you know), I got lost in the fog.
-Her graudfather regarded her m amazement.
-What made he paie cheeks bright?
-What excitement had sil'm back from the sea for good, niece Bessie lost out there in the fog.
+"And to-night, when I was almost "And to-night, when I was almost here, (Nelsons' is quite two miles away, you know), I got lost in the fog."
+Her grandfather regarded her in amazement.
+What made he paie cheeks so bright?
+What excitement had the hall.
+Then they were clasped in each other's niece Bessie lost out there in the fog.
 A young lady, I vow!
-And I was thinkig of her as a mere baby yet!
-Just
+And I was thinking of her as a mere baby yet!
+Just think!
+She tells me Charlie Nelson wants her-"

+Here he is!"

-With an incredulous, gasping cry, Godfrey Kirke retreated, as a big brown, muscular fellow came dashing in from "Robert!"
+With an incredulous, gasping cry,

+Godfrey Kirke retreated, as a big brown,

+muscular fellow came dashing in from